 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: December 9, 2016.
-This entry was posted in East Bay chocolate, Featured, Front page, Local chocolate, North Bay, Peninsula chocolate, Recommended chocolatiers, San Francisco chocolate, South Bay chocolate and tagged Basel B Inc., Cacoco, caramel, Chocolate Salon, coconut, CocoTutti, Cowboy Toffee Company, drinking chocolate, Endorfin Chocolat, Endorfin Foods, Fab Deight's Chocolate Truffles, Fab Delights, Fera'wyn's Artisan Chocolates, Firefly Chocolate, Heavenly Taste Toffee, Kindred Cooks, O'Cacao, Philip Marks, Philip Marks Chocolates, Rainy Day Chocolate, toffee, truffles.
+This entry was posted in East Bay chocolate, Events, Featured, Front page, Local chocolate, North Bay, Peninsula chocolate, Recommended chocolatiers, San Francisco chocolate, South Bay chocolate and tagged Basel B Inc., Cacoco, caramel, Chocolate Salon, coconut, CocoTutti, Cowboy Toffee Company, drinking chocolate, Endorfin Chocolat, Endorfin Foods, Fab Deight's Chocolate Truffles, Fab Delights, Fera'wyn's Artisan Chocolates, Firefly Chocolate, Heavenly Taste Toffee, Kindred Cooks, O'Cacao, Philip Marks, Philip Marks Chocolates, Rainy Day Chocolate, toffee, truffles.
 Bookmark the permalink.